barshsiwakoti/Netflix-content/README.md

 # Netflix-content-analysis

-This project involved some data refinement in Excel, including text parsing, formatting, error identification, and removal of duplicates for Netflix's content analysis.
+For this project, I cleaned up the data in Excel, which included text parsing, formatting, error identification, and removal of duplicates for Netflix's content analysis.
 Using Tableau, I created a comprehensive and interactive dashboard, revealing significant insights: Netflix offers more movies than TV shows, primarily produced in the US, India, and the UK.
 Movie production peaked in 2017-2018 but has since declined, now favoring TV show creation.
-Dominant genres encompass drama, comedy, action & adventure.
-These insights fostered informed decision-making, unveiling evolving content trends critical for strategic planning within Netflix's content strategy landscape.
+Most popular genres includes drama, comedy, action & adventure.

 Picture of the dashboard is included below: